 Writers don’t retire.

-But Philip Roth is doing just that.
-At 79, he’s decided he’s “finished” with fiction: “I don’t want to read it, I don’t want to write it, and I don’t even want to talk about it anymore.
+But Philip Roth did just that.
+At 79, he decided he was “finished” with fiction: “I don’t want to read it, I don’t want to write it, and I don’t even want to talk about it anymore.
 I dedicated my life to the novel.
 I studied them, I taught them, I wrote them, and I read them.
 At the exclusion of nearly everything else.
 It’s enough!”

 “The first time I saw Brenda she asked me to hold her glasses.”
 That’s Neil Klugman talking.
 He’s at a swimming pool.
 Brenda dives, swims, returns, takes her glasses.
 As she moves away, “she caught the bottom of her suit between thumb and index finger and flicked what flesh had been showing back where it belonged.
 My blood jumped.”

 In 16 lines, we get the picture: young people, summer lust.
 In the lines that follow, the picture becomes more complex.
 Neil lives in Newark, with his Aunt Gladys and Uncle Max, in a crazy household where no one eats the same meal or at the same time.
 Brenda Patimkin lives in Short Hills — a suburb so alien to Gladys that she uses its phone book to prop up a table.

 You know where the story will go.
 Neil, poor, graduate of Rutgers, working at the public library, dark and Semitic, ambitious and resentful.
 Brenda, rich, assimilated (she’s had a nose job), Radcliffe.
 In the heat of the summer, they’ll have a romance that’s largely fueled by lust.